SAP Articles

 Remember the human side.
 The fanciest technical template won’t help if your team hates using the system.
 I once had a finance department create their own training examples, and it completely changed their attitude.

-I’d love to hear your war stories.
-What templates saved your bacon?
-Which ones drove you crazy?
+I’d love to hear your experiences.
+What templates helped you in your implementations?
+Which ones created problems for you?
 Your experiences help everyone do better work.

 If you’re new to SAP, don’t reinvent the wheel.
 Start with the proven templates and make them yours.
 If you’re a veteran, pay it forward by sharing what you’ve created.